 When displaying video back to the user, many robots and drones suffer from shaky camera footage.
 Often, gimbals take up too much room or power.
 Sundance looked for a solution to stabilise their footage on their robotics platform.

-By using ClickCV hardware-accelerated modules, we were able to achieve real-time video stabilisation at 1080p 30 FPS, with minimal latency.
-Our A-IoT Edge solution also enables real-time monitoring of the video stabilisation to ensure a consistent, smooth video is maintained.
+By using FPGA hardware-accelerated modules, we were able to achieve real-time video stabilisation at 1080p 30 FPS, with minimal latency.
+Our solution also enables real-time monitoring of the video stabilisation to ensure a consistent, smooth video is maintained.

 “Beetlebox met two critical criteria for the edge.
 Firstly, it enabled heavy amounts of computation to run at lower power than conventional CPUs.
 It also ran the video stabilisation at a consistent, low latency, something that GPUs have traditionally struggled with.”

 Sundance Microprocessor Technologies specialise in the production of Commercial-Off-The-Shelf boards for robotics and visual applications, many of which are powered through FPGAs.

 Often, the cameras they deploy on robots and drones suffer from shaky footage caused by uneven terrain, high winds or motors.
 Gimbals are prohibitively large or consume too much power, and the cameras that Sundance uses have no built-in stabilisation features.